 TCGA 1992, ss 162, 165

-Alternatively, a capital gain could be realised by an outright sale and a claim made for entrepreneurs’ relief, if available, to obtain a 10% tax rate.
+Alternatively, a capital gain could be realised by an outright sale and a claim made for business asset disposal relief (previously known as entrepreneurs’ relief), if available, to obtain a 10% tax rate.

 There are three conditions to be satisfied before incorporation relief is given:

 the business transferred must be a ‘going concern’

 all assets of the sole trader (except cash) must be transferred to the company.
 This means that if the sole trader wishes to retain any assets outside the company, such as land or buildings, incorporation relief will not be available